-- Students outline a project and scope of work the semester before they take HON 498.
-They are required to submit Thesis Form 1, which includes an overview of the project and its scope, prior to beginning HON 498. - Effective August 1, 2022, thesis committees must be comprised of a minimum of three UMaine faculty members (including the thesis advisor), up to a maximum of five.
-The total number of committee members is decided between the advisor and advisee.
-All members must should be full-time members of the UMaine faculty\-though the Honors dean and/or associate dean may also serve.
+- Students should have a thesis project and scope of work outlined in the semester before HON 498 is taken.
+The student should submit Thesis Form 1 with an overview of the project and its scope prior to beginning HON 498. - The student's thesis committee is to be composed of a minimum of three UMaine faculty members (full-time or part-time), including the thesis advisor; the committee may include a maximum of five total members.
+The number of committee members and their expertise will be determined by the advisor and student. - o The committee must include one Honors College representative; that representative may also serve as the advisor. - o The committee may include 1 external member; the external member may not serve as the thesis advisor.
+The external member would constitute a fourth member of the committee.
+If the thesis is a capstone for double majors, the committee may need to have advisors or members from both disciplines.
+Please consult with the chairs/directors of your departments to make this determination.

-- \ Rare exceptions may be granted by the dean of the Honors College, pending available funding.
-Requests for exceptions must be made in writing to the dean.
-Click here for the advisor exception form and here for the committee member exemption form. - o The committee may include 1 external member (e.g. a faculty member at another institution, a researcher affiliated with a lab outside of UMaine, or a community partner); the external member may not serve as the thesis advisor.
-The external member would constitute a fourth member of the committee. - o If the thesis is meeting the capstone requirements for double majors, the committee may need to include members from both disciplines.
-Ask your student to consult with the chairs/directors of their departments to make this determination. - o If necessary, one committee member can be designated as the advisor, while the other acts as a co-advisor.
-Students may request a co-advisor by contacting the associate dean of the Honors College. - In addition to the thesis research and written thesis, Honors students are required to prepare a Reading List (described below).
-This is a reflection on works that influenced their growth, as a person and a scholar, throughout their UMaine / Honors College experience. - The student will prepare for an oral defense of the thesis and Reading List before graduation.
-Students and advisors will be notified ahead of time about the deadlines for final submission of the thesis.
-(Other deadlines are listed below.) - Students must send their committee copies of their thesis and Reading List two weeks prior to the scheduled defense.
-The thesis document does not need to be finalized, but it should be complete and correctly formatted.
-It must include all required sections (title page, table of contents, citations, author's biography, etc.) and be stored as a Word document (unless required to be in a specialized file format such as LaTeX).
-A thesis template and formatting guide and a formatting checklist are available for students on the Honors website. - The thesis process is monitored through a series of electronic forms (1-7).
-Thesis Form 1 is submitted by the student, which will send automatic requests for approval to the advisor, the department chair (if applicable), and the Associate Dean of the Honors College.
-This and the rest of the forms are available on the Honors website.
+- In addition to the thesis research and written thesis, Honors students are required to prepare a Reading List of works that represent their growth as a scholar and as a person through the university/Honors College experience. - The student will prepare for an oral defense of the thesis and the reading list in time for graduation.
+Students and advisors will be notified ahead of time about the deadlines for final submission of the thesis along with Thesis Form 6. - o Students must submit the thesis and the reading list documents to their committee two weeks prior to the scheduled defense.
+The thesis document should be the full document, including all required sections (including title page, table of contents, citations, author's biography, etc.) and should be correctly formatted as a Word doc (unless otherwise required to be in a specialized program such as LaTeX).
+A guide to these required sections and in-depth formatting resources are available for students on the Honors website, linked here and in the Appendix. - The Honors thesis process is monitored through a series of virtual forms (1-6) and a well-defined timeline.
+Thesis Forms are available on our website, linked here and in the Appendix.
+Thesis Form 1 is submitted by the student, followed by approval by the thesis advisor, confirming their position, through submission of Thesis Form 1A.
+If the student's thesis is replacing their major capstone, the home program's chair, director, or Associate Dean must also submit Thesis Form 1B, approving and confirming that the thesis project will satisfy the capstone requirement.
+Thesis Forms 2-6 are submitted by the advisor however, it is primarily the student's responsibility to see that the forms are submitted on time.
+Please also see the calendar of thesis form deadlines on the Honors thesis website, linked here and in the Appendix. - The content of the thesis is developed with the guidance of the advisor and committee members who also serve as evaluators of the thesis at the defense.
+The committee decides by majority the level of honors awarded to the student.

-498 Fall, 499 Spring 498 Spring, 499 Fall 498 Spring, 499 Summer 498 Summer, 499 Fall Form 1 May 1 December 1 December 1 May 1 Form 2 September 1 February 1 February 1 June 1 Form 3 November 1 March 1 March 1 August 1 Form 4 March 1 October 1 June 1 October 1 Form 5 April 1 November 1 August 1 November 1 Form 6 May 1 December 1 September 1 December 1 Form 7 June 1 January 1 October 1 January 1

-Thesis Form Due Dates (by semesters of enrollment in HON 498 and HON 499):

-• The content of the thesis is developed with guidance from the advisor and committee members, who also serve as evaluators of the thesis at the defense.
-The committee decides (by majority) the level of honors awarded to the student.